Iraqis vote as violence grips a divided country

 In Baghdad, roads were dotted with military checkpoints and people walked on foot to the polling stations.

-Humvees flanked the voting centres.
+Humvees flanked the voting centers.
 Razor wire sealed off the areas as people passed multiple checkpoints to vote.
 Soldiers and police swarmed the street.

 ISIL, which is leading Sunni insurgencies in both Iraq and Syria, had threatened to kill anyone who votes.
 At least 12 people were reported killed, including eight blown up by suicide bombers at polling stations in Diyala and Salahuddin, provinces north of Baghdad with large Sunni populations.
 Four soldiers were killed by a bomb while racing to a polling station surrounded by gunmen.